 Research Objective: User Adoption

-Otter is unique in the landscape of newborn warmers because it warms through contact (like a foot warmer) rather than warming the environment like the standard incubator or radiant warmer.
+Otter is unique in the landscape of newborn warmers because it warms through contact (like a foot warmer) rather than warming the air like a standard incubator or radiant warmer.
 Because of this foreign feature, Otter is often met with hesitation by clinical staff, and for good reason.
 With active heating, a simple mistake could lead to harmful outcomes.
-Our research question is this: How might we design Otter such that Doctors, Nurses and mothers feel confident that the baby is safe?
+Our research question is this: How might we design Otter such that Doctors, Nurses and mothers feel confident that the baby is safe and warm?

 Video to the right follows our most recent field research story and explains our approach to human factors and design research.

 For Otter's design to reflect the philosophy of Design that Matters, it must be "hard to use wrong."
 That means the interface must transcend language and culture to be intuitive to hospital staff around South-East Asia and Sub-Saharan Africa.

 I've led two internal projects to build a functional prototype intended to be an international research tool.
 Each model both looks and works like the current (at the time) Otter design.